 The port of Piraeus, Europe’s largest passenger port, connects Athens to Greek islands in the Aegean Sea.
 There are frequent ferry services to the Cyclades (including Mykonos), Crete etc.

-The metro system is offers a quick and easy way to get around Athens (including to and from the Gazi gay village).
-Fares are good value and metro trains generally have a reputation for being punctual, safe and clean.
-These trains are a relatively new concept for Athens being built during the 1990s and opened in 2000.
+The metro system is an easy way to get around Athens including to and from the Gazi gay village (Kerameikos Station on Line Three).
+Fares are good value and metro trains are punctual, safe and clean.

-The Red Line (line 2) runs from Anthoupoli to Aghios Dimitrios and the Blue Line (line 3) runs from the western Egaleo station through the central areas of Monastiraki and Syntagma and to the north eastern suburbs.
+The Red Line (line 2) runs from Anthoupoli to Aghios Dimitrios and the Blue Line (line 3) runs from the western Egaleo station through the central areas of Monastiraki and Syntagma and to the north eastern suburbs and airport.
 Maps can be picked up in any station and are generally easy to understand.

 The main bus network is run by Ethel (Greek = ΕΘΕΛ).
 Three hundred routes span the city.
 An electric bus network has 48 tram stations across the city.